-Risk Management and Insurance Internship
+NSMGT 10162140 Risk Management and Insurance Internship

 Provides an opportunity for students to apply insurance and/or risk management skills in a real life business environment.
-These paid internships may be in insurance agencies, insurance companies or other risk management settings.
+These paid internships OR unpaid mentorships may be in insurance agencies, insurance companies or other risk management settings.
 Duties may vary depending on the opportunity.
 Written assignments affiliated with the internship will also be required.
 Reserved for students enrolled in Risk Management and Insurance studies either in the Certificate program or as a focus in their current major.
 Students must have completed at least one degree credit insurance course.

-IT 10107111

-Exploration of Information Technology
+T 10107111 Exploration of Information Technology

-Introduces students to the various careers available in the vast field of Information Technology and examines the Network Specialist, Mobile Applications Developer, Web Software Developer, Computer Systems Administration Specialist, Help Desk Specialist, and Security Specialist career paths.
+Introduces students to the various careers available in the vast field of Information Technology and examines the Network Specialist, Mobile Applications Developer, Web Software Developer, Systems Administration Specialist, Cloud Support Associate, Desktop Support Technician, and Network Security Specialist career paths.
 Students create an individualized career path plan as the capstone project for the course.

-IT 10107175

-Preparation for an IT Career
+IT 10107175 Preparation for an IT Career